 The Queen's Wardrobe

 An entertaining and gorgeously illustrated book about the life of Queen Elizabeth II, and the stories behind her clothes and jewellery.
+Now in paperback to celebrate her life and long reign.

 Did you know that the Queen’s crown weighs as much as two bags of potatoes?
 Or that she has her own tartan nobody else is allowed to wear?